adobe-research/CHART-Synthetic/README.md

 ### Contributing

 While this repository is not actively developed, if there are errors in the scripts, feel free to contribute (or open issues).
 Read the [Contributing Guide](./.github/CONTRIBUTING.md) for more information.

+### Acknowledgements

+This competition was jointly organized with the Center for Unified Biometrics and Sensors (CUBs), University at Buffalo, SUNY.
+We thank Bhargava Urala and Kenny Davila for writing some of the metric scripts and for their permission to host them as part of this repo.